There's never been a better time to visit Japan. Plan your trip today!

 If you can time it right, the Takachiho Gorge in Miyazaki prefecture (which is not located particularly close to Miyazaki City, I should warn you—this day trip to Takachiho from Kumamoto illustrates that) is a great place to see Kyushu autumn colors.
 Even if you can’t, of course, this underrated part of southeastern Kyushu is very much worth a visit, if only because of Udo Shrine.
 Dedicated to Japan’s first emperor Jimmu, who launched his first military expedition from nearby Hyuga, it’s one of the best-kept secrets in all of Japan, not to mention one of the most gorgeous spots you can visit.

-Kagoshima and the Satsuma Peninsula
+Kagoshima, the Satsuma Peninsula and Yakushima Island

 I didn’t intend to take a Kyushu road trip when I planned my November travel, but I ended up renting five separate cars.
 One of my favorite reasons for doing this was my day trip to the Satsuma Peninsula from Kagoshima.
 Spots like Chiran Samurai Village, the matcha fields of Ei, Cape Nagasakibana and the “sand bath” of Ibusuki provided the perfect foil to attractions within the city, from Sengan-en garden, to Sakurajima volcano, to Kagoshima’s answer to Fukuoka’s Yatai.